Especialização - Janaina

 By 2034, we'll finally get decent computer displays, with a resolution of about 20,000 x 10,000 pixels (as opposed to the miserly 2048 x 1536 pixels on my current monitor).
 Although welcomed, my predicted improvement factor of 200 here is relatively small; history shows that display technology has the most dismal improvement curve of any computer technology, except possibly batteries.

-terabits of bandwidth for personal needs?
+Utilizing Hardware ImprovementsHow could anyone use petabytes of memory and terabits of bandwidth for personal needs?
 Hard to imagine now, but I don't think we'll have any trouble putting the coming hardware cornucopia to good use.
 We'll use half the storage space to index all our information so that we can search it instantly.
 Good riddance, snoozy Outlook search.

 We'll also spend a big percentage of the computer power on defense mechanisms such as self-healing software (to root out bugs and adapt to changing environments) and aggressively defensive virus antibodies.
 We'll need such software to protect against "social engineering" attacks, such as email that purports to come from your boss and asks you to open an attachment.